-As Accounting Officer of Wadebridge School I have considered my responsibility to notify the Governing Body and the Education Funding Agency of material irregularity, impropriety and non-compliance with EFA terms and conditions of funding, under the Funding Agreement in place between the Academy Trust and the Secretary of State.
-As part of my consideration I have had due regard to the requirements of the Academies Financial Handbook 2015.
+As Accounting Officer of Wadebridge School I have considered my responsibility to notify the Academy Trust Governing Body and the Education and Skills Funding Agency (ESFA) of material irregularity, impropriety and non-compliance with ESFA terms and conditions of funding, under the funding agreement in place between the Academy Trust and the Secretary of State for Education.
+As part of my consideration I have had due regard to the requirements of the Academies Financial Handbook 2016.

-I confirm that I and the Governing Body are able to identify any material irregular or improper use of funds by the academy trust, or material non-compliance with the terms and conditions of funding under the academy trust's Funding Agreement and the Academies Financial Handbook 2015.
+I confirm that I and the Academy Trust Governing Body are able to identify any material irregular or improper use of funds by the Academy Trust, or material non-compliance with the terms and conditions of funding under the Academy Trust's funding agreement and the Academies Financial Handbook 2016.

 I confirm that no instances of material irregularity, impropriety or funding non-compliance have been discovered to date.
-If any instances are identified after the date of this statement, these will be notified to the Governing Body and EFA.
+If any instances are identified after the date of this statement, these will be notified to the Governing Body and ESFA.